uzhas-sovka/Haskell/README.md

     ```
     It takes maybe 20 minutes to complete.

  7) Make toy Haskell project.
-For example, your root folder for Haskell projects is `D:\Haskell`.
-Make new folder `ToyProject` inside it.
+For example, your (now empty) root folder for Haskell projects is `D:\Haskell`.
 In git-bash run

     ```
     cd d:/haskell/ToyProject
     stack new ToyProject simple